 The model farm at Bronte Creek Provincial Park also has about 40 acres of wheat, oats and soy under cultivation but this is more interesting during the summer or fall of course.

 The Spruce Lane Farmhouse was open for visits so we took advantage of the opportunity to poke around inside this lovely historic home.
 It was built in 1899 and was home to the Breckon family who were apple farmers.

 For more information:

-See the web site for Friends of Bronte Creek Provincial Park: http://www.brontecreek.org/
+For information about fees, hours of admission etc, see the web site for Friends of Bronte Creek Provincial Park: http://www.brontecreek.org/

 These articles might also interest you: